|by Angela Jendro|

 This image strikes me because of the several analogous experiences I can think of in my own life.
 Jeremiah acts in truth and love only to be thrown into a pit.
 The mud makes the image even better as a symbol of the depressive reality of ones you love rejecting Christ (and you) in favor of persisting in their sins.
 When Jeremiah “sank into the mud,” I am reminded of the feeling of helplessness and despair that can discourage me in these moments.
 Thankfully, Jeremiah did not remain in the mud forever, Jesus’ death was followed by His resurrection, and God will lift us up too.
 David expresses this in Psalm 40:2

 Discipleship may be difficult but in the end Christ conquers all.
+He can provide the guidance to achieve the tricky balance of loving others without condoning sin, as well as the humility to be receptive to the hard truth about our own sins a Christian friend might challenge.
 Every person must make a choice and, praise be to Christ, He provides us with the grace and the guts we will need to follow Him no matter the cost.

 Have you had a similar experience?
 If you’d be willing to share, write a short account of your fork in the road in the comment section below!